corrode/corrode.github.io/content/blog/ugly/index.md

         let k: &str = parts[0].trim();

         // Check if key is empty
-        // If it is, print an error message and continue if k.len() > 0 {
+        if k.len() > 0 {
             // We found a valid key.
 Insert into config let v: &str = parts[1].trim();